top of page

 AUDITION REQUIREMENTS:

-7. Applicants must provide an original score for the judges at the auditions.
-Without providing the score, the applicant will not be allowed to audition.
+auditions.
+Without providing the scores, the applicant will NOT be allowed to audition.

-9. The auditions are closed to parents and teachers.
+3. The auditions are closed to parents and teachers.

 PERFORMANCE TIME LIMIT: